mangeet/spark-samples/README.md

 # spark-samples

-Various Samples using Spark computing from basic to advance.
+Various Samples using Spark Distributed Computing from basic to advance.

+** Please install Apache Spark Distribution from http://spark.apache.org/downloads.html

 Here are the steps to set-up your env and execute each sample: